zenarvus/md-agenda.nvim/README.md

         vim.keymap.set('n', '<A-s>', ":TaskScheduled<CR>")
         vim.keymap.set('n', '<A-d>', ":TaskDeadline<CR>")

+        -- Optional: Set a foldmethod to use when folding the logbook entries.
+        -- The plugin tries to respect to the user default. vim.o.foldmethod = "marker" -- "marker", "syntax" or "expr" -- Note: When navigating to the buffers with Telescope, "syntax" and "expr" options may not work properly.

         -- Optional: Create a custom agenda view command to only show the tasks with specific tags vim.api.nvim_create_user_command("WorkAgenda", function()